kpfleming/jinjanator-plugin-format-toml/README.md

 ## Chat

-If you'd like to chat with the Jinjanator community, join us on [Matrix](https://matrix.to/#/#jinjanator:km6g.us)!
+If you'd like to chat with the jinjanator community, join us on [Matrix](https://matrix.to/#/#jinjanator:km6g.us)!

 ## Credits